earthcube2021/ec21_gray_etal/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/patrickcgray/gulf_stream_productivity_dynamics/main)

-It will take a few minutes to provision but will allow a fully interactive coding environment with this notebook and all dependencies.

 This notebook can also be run in the pangeo binder for a bit more memory:

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/patrickcgray/gulf_stream_productivity_dynamics/main)

+It will take a few minutes to provision on either system, but allows a fully interactive coding environment with this notebook and all dependencies included.

 ## Overview